arm-developer-tools/windowsperf/ETW.md

 Together, they provide a comprehensive view of system performance and behavior, making the `WPA-plugin-etl` a valuable tool for system analysis and debugging.
 This plugin enhances the capabilities of WPA, allowing users to delve deeper into the Arm core and uncore PMU performance characteristics of their Windows on Arm systems.
 It’s an essential tool for anyone looking to optimize system performance or troubleshoot issues.

-# HOWTO use WindowsPerf with ETW
+# How To Use WindowsPerf With ETW

 ## Dependencies